craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Cultures.md

 ## Riphound
 You have spent your life before adventure working under the [[Baron Glask]].
 The [[Eastlick Mossland]] is ruled with a bloody fist, and it was your duty beat and be beaten.
 You were born into violence.
-Your life has been brutal, deadly, and exciting.
+Your life has been painful, brutal, and deadly.
 And so it shall continue to be.

 > The [[Riphounds]] have been a defacto mercenary company since their birth in [[Asilar's Bounty]], but in recent years the gang has allied with the [[Slimknives]] and the [[Dampguard]] under the banner of the [[SEASEC|South-Eastern Alliance of Security]].